codyzu/cpinfo22-site/hackathon/hackathon.md

 }
 ```

+### Dynamic imports with vitejs

-To make the imports dynamic:
+To make the imports dynamic (at build time), using [vitejs glob imports](https://vitejs.dev/guide/features.html#glob-import):
-1. place all of the images in the `src`
+1. Place all of the images in the `src`
-1. use the following glob import to get the list if images
+1. Use the following glob import to get the list of images (ℹ️ the glob is resolved at build time of your site):
    ```js
    const images = import.meta.glob('./*.png', { as: 'url', eager: true });
    const imageUrls = Object.values(images);
    console.log('image urls', imageUrls);
    ```
+   - `as: 'url'` ensures that we always get the url to the image (otherwise it will be treated as a module)
+   - `eager: true` resolves the glob synchronously
-1. you can now fetch each `imageUrl`
+1. You can now fetch each `imageUrl`